OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

 1. Select the **Empty (without model)** template, and then click **Add**.

-1. In the **Notification.cshtml** file that's created, replace the content with the following code:
+1. In the **Notification.cshtml** file that's created, replace the entire contents of the file with the following code:

    ```html
 @model Microsoft.Graph.Message